 sudo mkdir -p /etc/apt/keyrings

-Then, run command to download the key and install to that directory:
+Then, run command to download the key and install to that directory you just created:

 sudo wget -O - https://pkgs.zabbly.com/key.asc |sudo tee /etc/apt/keyrings/zabbly.asc